CHAPTER 9

 Dishonorable: not always ignoble, but sometimes merely for common, everyday use.
 (Compare Yirmeyahu 18:1-6; Yeshayahu 29:15-16; 30:14; 41:25; 44:21ff; 45:7-10.)

-22. But what if YHWH, wishing to display His righteous judgment and to make His power known, with great patience put up with "containers" designed to be filled with wrath, fit only for ruin,
+22. But what if YHWH, wishing to display His righteous judgment and to make His power known, with great patience reshapes "containers" designed to be filled with wrath, adjusted [into something to be used] for destruction,

 23. in order to make known the abundance of His honor that He intends to pour into the "containers" for which mercy was determined, which He made ready for honor beforehand,